East African Breweries Limited (EABL) Foundation is investing in community projects providing access to clean water in Kenya.

 This is achieved through a combination of employee engagement, operational efficiencies and creative engineering projects, including an innovative water recovery system.

-Within the Diageo GB & SCA region, EABL Kenya site continues to be the most efficient.
+Within the Diageo GB & SCA region, the EABL Kenya site continues to be the most efficient.
 It holds the first position in regard to delivering the lowest cost conversion cost per litre of beer produced.
-It is also ranked the second best in regards to the highest packaging line operating efficiency.
+It is also ranked the second-best in regards to the highest packaging line operating efficiency.
 Only EABL Kenya’s sister site in Uganda leads in this category.

 KBL commits to equipping suppliers with tools to protect water resources in the most stressed locations.
 As a beverage company, water is an essential ingredient in all the company’s brands.

 In the last two years, KBL has reduced water consumption per litre of beer by 25 per cent.
 In 2016, this ratio further improved to 23 per cent.
 Their target is to reduce the same to 10 per cent by 2020.

 Conscious of its obligation to ensure that the water flowing from the plant is safe, the factory has invested in a 7 million water treatment plant on the site.
 This is one of the biggest in the region.

 Each day, 3 million litres of water is treated to the highest standard and then allowed to flow into the Nairobi River.